sumanroy1995/banana-speak-vanillaJS/README.md

 What will be the query you would write for each one below?
 Select the first…

-textarea tag
+1. textarea tag
-element with a class btn-primary element with an id input-btn input element with an attribute name=‘translator’
+2. element with a class btn-primary
+3. element with an id input-btn
+4. input element with an attribute name=‘translator’

 ans:

 document.querySelector("input");
 document.querySelector(".btn-primary");
 document.querySelector("#input-btn");
-document.querySelector("input[name='translator']")
+document.querySelector("input[name='translator']");

+Wire a div to show output
+1. create an output div
+2. references it in JS
+3. use innerText to rewrite this div dynamically to show the output